A point in time when momentum for change becomes unstoppable.

 And should you ever be on-site somewhere and be without your ruler you can print one out from here (keep in mind printer accuracy may vary).

-#1.
+What is worse then a digital sign suffering from BSOD disease (Blue Screen Of Death)?
+How about a digital sign suffering from working, but not very well (as pictured above)?
+I came across this the other day in a local supermarket.
+Its frustrating to see.
+A company invests in digital signage, but due to poor execution will most likely not be investing more any time soon.
+On the other hand, it is digital signage and you should be able to correct these problems without having to physically change the sign itself, no?
+A couple of observations...#1.
 Let's print out a message from the PC and tape it on the digital sign.
 Why?
 Hopefully people are looking at the digital sign while they wait for their 1/4lb of smoked turkey breast.
 I would venture to guess that unfortunately, this digital signage solution is simply inaccessible to the end-user and too complicated for store level managers to operate and printing a sign with their PC was easier.
 It doesn't have to be this way.
 If you would like to manage content, be able to change certain parts or pieces of the digital sign, or modify a playlist with an unscheduled special offer, then an appropriate easy-to-use solution should have been specified.

 #2.
 You can drive a truck through the black area around the image and the physical bezel around the flat panel display.
 This is either a problem with the output/player hardware communicating to the display or the display not synching properly to the output/player hardware.
 Either way, it appears nobody has trained the staff on how to troubleshoot this problem or nobody is monitoring the status of this location on the network.